Lost the motivation to work out? These simple strategies will help you find time for exercise even when you *really* don't want to.

 It's frustrating, but it's also common.
 The best part: It's easy enough to get exercise motivation back—even if you've lost it.
 These tips will help get you back on track.

 1. Revisit your goal.

+Unmotivated?
+Losing sight of why you started working out in the first place?
+Tune in to the "why" behind your goal (what inspired you or what success looks like to you).
 Don't be afraid to spend some time journaling and really thinking about what you want to gain by losing weight.
-Get excited about it.
-(It helps to reshape your mindset.
-Design thinking can help you find your "why.")
+Get excited about it!
+(It helps to reshape your mindset; design thinking can help you find your "why.")

-Sometimes having a goal that seems far away can be daunting and overwhelming.
-Instead, break it goal into smaller, short-term goals.
+Sometimes, having a goal that seems far away can be daunting and overwhelming.
+Instead, break a goal into smaller, short-term goals.
 For example, if your goal is to lose 10 pounds, instead, focus on losing one pound in a week or two weeks, and keep going with that until you're at your long-term goal.
-If you've hit a weight-loss plateau, take the focus off the scale and make some behavior-related goals that'll pay off in the long run, like eating an extra serving of veggies at every meal or hitting 10,000 steps each day.
+"Plateaus are part of the process," says Kim H. Miller, Ph.D., an associate professor of health promotion at the University of Kentucky in Lexington.
+Stay motivated in the meantime by giving yourself credit for how much better your clothes fit and for improving your overall health.

 Photo: FoxyBurrow / Shutterstock